 RULE 1.6.
 CONSTRUCTION.
 A reference to a title, chapter or section without further identification is a reference to a title, chapter or section of the Texas Water Code.
-Construction of words and phrases are governed by the Code Construction Act, Subchapter B, Chapter 311, Government Code.
+Construction of Rules of the Post Oak Savannah Groundwater Conservation District words and phrases are governed by the Code Construction Act, Subchapter B, Chapter 311, Government Code.
 References to a code or statutory provision or section in these rules shall include such code or statutory provision as amended, reordered or re-codified.
 These rules shall be read, interpreted and applied in a manner that is consistent with the District Act and, if any definition or provision of these rules conflicts with or is inconsistent with any definition or provision of the District Act such definition or rule shall be read, construed and applied consistent with the District Act which shall govern and control.